 Solution for GDPR Compliance in Microsoft Cloud

-Microsoft has introduced a new tool known as the COMPLIANCE MANAGER for GDPR compliance.
-It ensures that cloud applications such as Office 365, Azure, and Dynamics 365 are compliant to the required policies.
-You can add any policy such as, GDPR and assess your organizations' compliance.
+Microsoft has introduced a new tool known as the Compliance Manager for GDPR compliance.
+It ensures that cloud applications such as Office 365, Azure, and Dynamics 365 are compliant with the required policies.
+You can add any policy such as GDPR and assess your organizations' compliance.
 Furthermore, get recommendations to make your organization compliant with any given policy.
 It is a powerful tool that makes compliance easy by connecting technology solutions with regulation policies.

 Key features of GDPR

-- Get Simplified Compliance: Now it is possible for you to get GDPR compliance in Microsoft Cloud with ease.
+- Now it is possible for you to get GDPR compliance in Microsoft Cloud with ease.
 You can assign tasks and collaborate within team members using Compliance Manager.
 In addition to that, you can upload compliance activities evidence and get detailed audit reports.

 How to get solution for GDPR compliance in Microsoft Cloud?

 Access documentation helpful to your GDPR accountability, and to your understanding of the technical and organizational measures Microsoft has taken to support the GDPR.
 Documentation for Data Protection Impact Assessments (DPIAs), Data Subject Requests (DSRs), and data breach notification is provided to incorporate into your own accountability program in support of the GDPR.

 Because achieving organizational compliance can be very challenging, understanding your compliance risk should be your first priority.
 Customers have told us about their challenges with the lack of in-house capabilities to define and implement controls and inefficiencies in audit preparation activities.